sahil9510/arogya-locker/README.md

 ### Built With

-The technologies involved in building Sang project are:
+The technologies involved in building Arogya Locker are:

 [![React][React.js]][React-url]
 <br/>